patryk-makarewicz/employees/README.md

 # General info

-This is the app to manage users.
+This is the app to manage employees.
 <br />

 ## What's inside?